-Use CSS templates to display Apple Pay buttons on your webpage.
+Use CSS templates to display Apple Pay buttons in Safari.

 Apple Pay JS

 When a user clicks or taps an Apple Pay button, it must always invoke the Apple Pay payment sheet.
 You can specify which button type to display and edit its appearance and size to fit your webpage.
 For a description of the button types and usage information, see Human Interface Guidelines > Apple Pay on the Web.